hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ### Other possible solutions found online:

 **Example 1**

 Steps to clear out the history of a local git/github repository

 ```
 git-clearHistory
-- Remove the history from the repo
+-- Remove the history from the repo
 rm -rf .git
-- recreate the repos from the current content only
+-- recreate the repos from the current content only
 git init
 git add .
 git commit -m "Initial commit"

-- push to the github remote repos ensuring you overwrite history.
+-- push to the github remote repos and overwrite history.
 Might have to `git remote rm origin` if origin exists
 git remote add origin git@github.com:<YOUR ACCOUNT>/<YOUR REPOS>.git
 git push -u --force origin master
 ```